SC2006-AY23-SCSG-Group2/PineappleStudios/README.md

 git pull

 fnm use           # to use the current node version

+# On Windows Powershell, there maybe some errors with pnpm, then you just use npm as well.

 pnpm install      # install dependencies pnpm i            # short for pnpm install